FusionAuth/fusionauth-site/site/_posts/2020-11-19-fusionauth-and-iot-devices.md

 **Michał:** Such estimates are always hard for me, so I would rather not answer with numbers out of thin air.

+> FusionAuth is a product where each of our requirements is either fulfilled out of the box, or it could be easily developed based on the API, webhooks or other workarounds.

 **Dan:** What problems did we solve for you?
 And how were you solving them before FusionAuth?

 **Michał:** Primarily, we wanted to find a production ready identity management solution with OAuth capabilities, to focus our development efforts on our system domain components.
 So, we did what you are suggesting on the FusionAuth homepage - we took FusionAuth, and have gone on to build something awesome.